Time Required

 Weger, H., Castle Bell, G., Minei, E. M., & Robinson, M. C. (2014).
 The relative effectiveness of active listening in initial interactions.
 International Journal of Listening, 28(1), 13-31.

-Participants had brief conversations (about their biggest disappointment with their university) with someone trained to engage in active listening, someone who gave them advice, or someone who gave simple acknowledgments of their point of view.
-Participants who received active listening reported feeling more understood at the end of the conversation.
+A group of mostly young, white, female college students had brief conversations (about their biggest disappointment with their university) with someone trained to engage in Active Listening, someone who gave them advice, or someone who gave simple acknowledgments of their point of view.
+People who received Active Listening reported feeling more understood at the end of the conversation.

 Sources